 - hard drive.

-HP Pavilion dv7 laptop has an opening for the second hard drive but in my laptop I had only one hard drive installed.
+HP Pavilion dv7 has a bay for the second hard drive but in my case I had only one hard drive installed.

 Remove screws securing the hard drive assembly.

 Unplug the hard drive cable from the motherboard.

 Lift up and remove the hard drive assembly.

 Pull the DVD drive to the left to disconnect it from the motherboard.

 Remove the DVD drive.